 15. Nomination and Remuneration Policy

-The Company has adopted a Nomination and Remuneration Policy to fulfillthe requirementsas envisagedinSection178 (2) (3) and (4) of the Companies Act 2013.
-There has been nochange in the Policy since previous year.
-The said policy is enclosed to the Report asannexure and also available on the website of the Company http://www.wonderla.com/ investor-relations/prospectus-and-policies.html
+Your Company has adopted a Nomination and Remuneration Policy in terms of Section 178of the Companies Act 2013.
+There has been no change in the policy since the previousyear.
+The said Policy is annexed to this Report and is available on the Company's websiteat http://www.wonderla.com/ investor-relations/prospectus-and-policies.html

-16. Annual Performance evaluation of Board Committees and Directors andfamiliarisation to Independent Directors
+16. Annual Performance Evaluation of Board Committees and Directors andfamiliarisation to Independent Directors

 17. Statutory Auditor